Nek5000/NekDoc/source/problem_setup/BCs.rst

    3,``W``,``f``
    4,``SYM``,``I``

+To set the boundary condition types, the ``boundaryTypeMap`` key is used in the ``.par`` file.
+The ``boundaryTypeMap`` key is a comma-separated list of the boundary condition types to be assigned to the domain and is avaialble for the velocity, temperature and passive scalar fields.
+The character identifiers can always be used for assignment.
+Additionally, some of the common boundary types can be assigned using plain-English equivalents in the ``.par`` file only.
+For a list of these see :ref:`here <sec:engidentifiers>`.
+By default, *Nek5000* assumes the boundary IDs in your mesh start with 1 and are numbered sequentially.
-Setting these boundary types requires only the ``boundaryTypeMap`` keys in the ``VELOCITY`` and ``TEMPERATURE`` directives:
+Due to the sequential ordering of the boundary IDs in this example, these boundary types can be set using only the ``boundaryTypeMap`` keys in the ``VELOCITY`` and ``TEMPERATURE`` directives:

 .. code-block:: ini

    [VELOCITY]
-   boundaryTypeMap = v  ,O  ,W  ,SYM
+   boundaryTypeMap = v, O, W, SYM

    [TEMPERATURE]
-   boundaryTypeMap = t  ,I  ,f  ,I
+   boundaryTypeMap = t, I, f, I

-When the ``boundaryIDMap`` key is omitted, *Nek5000* assumes the boundary IDs in your mesh start with 1 and are numbered sequentially.
-If for any reason your boundary IDs are not sequential or do not start with 1, the same can be accomplished with:
+If your boundary IDs are not sequential or do not start with 1, they can be explicitly declared using the ``boundaryIDMap`` key in the ``MESH`` directive.
+The ``boundaryIDMap`` key is a comma-separated list of integers corresponding to the boundary IDs in your mesh.
+When using the ``boundaryIDMap`` key, *Nek5000* makes no assumptions regarding the boundary ID values.

 .. code-block:: ini